 Build a great tray!!!

-All students eating school lunches are encouraged to Build a GREAT Tray by taking at least 3 of the food items offered on the lunch menu.
+All students eating school lunches are encouraged to Build a GREAT Tray by taking at least 3 of 4 food items offered on the Breakfast menu and 3 of 5 food items for lunch.

-Remember that one of these items must be a fruit or vegetable.
-Hardee County School Lunches provide the 5 meal compotents of a lunch (grain, milk, protein, fruit and vegetable) daily.
+Remember that one of these items for Breakfast must be 1 cup of fruit and for Lunch, it must be a fruit or vegetable.
+Hardee County School Lunches provide the 5 meal components of a lunch (grain, milk, protein, fruit, and vegetable) daily.
 Students must take 3 components to count for a meal.
-Encourage your student to take all 5 components since there is no additional cost to get all 5 cmponents!
+Encourage your student to take all 5 components since there is no additional cost to get all 5 components!
 USDA regulations require that a fruit or vegetable be on every tray.
-This requirement is based on the USDA Choose My Plate nutrition education promotion that includes 1/2 a plate contain fruits & vegetables, 1/4 whole grain and 1/4 protein, & low fat dairy to be considered healthy.
+This requirement is based on the USDA Choose My Plate nutrition education promotion that includes 1/2 a plate contains fruits & vegetables, 1/4 whole grain, and 1/4 protein, & low-fat dairy to be considered healthy.

 The National School Lunch Program is a federally assisted meal program operating in public and nonprofit private schools and residential child care institutions.
 It provides nutritionally balanced, low-cost or free lunches to children each school day.
 The program was established under the National School Lunch Act, signed by President Harry Truman in 1946.